openresty/docker-openresty/README.md

 Image Labels
 ============

-The image builds are labeled with various information, such as the versions of OpenRestyand its dependent libraries.
+The image builds are labeled with various information, such as the versions of OpenResty and its dependent libraries.
 Here's an example of printing the labels using [`jq`](https://stedolan.github.io/jq/):

 ```
 $ docker pull openresty/openresty:1.17.8.1-0-bionic